munhyunsu/UsefulCommand/mitmproxy/README.md

 - We must create AVD non production mode (no marked Google Play)

+- This manual create AVD with API level 30

 3. Add `emulator` and `adb` to `$PATH`

 ```bash